Is He Emotionally Detached?

 If you're in a relationship with an emotionally detached male, there are two ways I can help.

 First, we can meet to discuss your situation as a prelude to getting him the help that he - and you - so desperately need.
 There is hope.
 He's not doomed to run his hide-and-protect emotional system for the rest of his life.
 If he's willing to do the work he can change, and learn to engage at an emotional level.

 Second, if he steadfastly refuses help, there's no reason why you can't live a healthy and emotionally fulfilling life.
 I can help you find health and healing as you process the losses you're feeling.
 I can also give you a man's perspective on your relationship, which can be helpful since he is unable or unwilling to speak for himself.

 Finally, if you're no longer with him, I can help you deal with the painful aftermath of a broken relationship.
 More importantly, I can help you understand what part of you was attracted to him, as well as help you make sure your next relationship is healthy and connected.

 Contact Us Today

-For yourself and for your current or future relationship, please contact me today by email or by calling me at 210-341-3525 for your free initial phone consultation.
+For yourself and for your current or future relationship, please contact me today by email or by calling me at 210-341-3525 to schedule an appointment.
 You were made for connection, so let me help you find it.